 Norway's second largest city

 From the south to the north, and back down to the south, reflect on your journey as you watch our approach to our last port of the voyage, Bergen, in the early morning.

-Say your goodbyes to the crew and disembark for a transfer to your hotel in Bergen, including a guided sightseeing tour that chart’s the city´s long history from its ancient founding in the Viking era to its present-day development as Norway’s third largest city.
+Say your goodbyes to the crew and disembark for a transfer to your hotel in Bergen, including a guided sightseeing tour that chart’s the city´s long history from its ancient founding in the Viking era to its present-day development as Norway’s second largest city.